vsariola/sointu/README.md

 compiled into a library.
 The cgo bridge resides in the package [bridge](vm/compiler/bridge/).

-A critical thing here is that *you must build the library inside a directory called build at the root of the project*.
-This is because the path where cgo looks for the library is hard coded to point to build/ in the go files.
+> :warning: *you must build the library inside a directory called 'build' at the
+> root of the project*.
+This is because the path where cgo looks for the library
+> is hard coded to point to build/ in the go files.

 So, to build the library, run (this example is using [ninja](https://ninja-build.org/) for the build; adapt for other build tools